pgroenbaek/ustracks-stf-profiles/README.md

 # USTracks STF Profiles
-These track profiles mimic USTracks as best as possible to allow use of the super-elevation feature in Open Rails with Norbert Rieger's USTracks.
+These track profiles allow use of the super-elevation feature in Open Rails together with Norbert Rieger's USTracks.
+They mimic the original USTracks shapes as best as possible.

 If you wish to replace dynamic tracks within a route and/or generate new track shapes, you should instead use the DPP profiles provided by Norbert with Dynatrax.